adobe-research/libkafka/README.md

 Known issues
 =============
+* There is an open bug with FetchResponse. (push ETA 8/30/2013).
 * Nested MessageSet blocks are not yet handled.
 This is a wonky part of the protocol.
 * The extern C wrrapper for C++ calls is not yet implemented.
-* OffSetRequest is still buggy (push ETA 9/4/2013)
+* OffSetRequest is still buggy (push ETA 9/4/2013).
+* RPM generation in the maven build is broken.